-Despite what you may have heard, there's no nutritional advantage to honey, brown sugar, fruit juice concentrate or other types of sugar over white sugar.
+Despite what you may have heard, there's no nutritional advantage to honey, brown sugar or other types of sugar over white sugar.

-How to reduce added sugar in your diet
+How to reduce added sugars in your diet

 To reduce the added sugars in your diet, try these tips:

-- Drink water or other calorie-free drinks instead of sugary sodas or sports drinks.
+- Drink water, other calorie-free drinks, or low-fat milk instead of sugary sodas or sports drinks.
 That goes for coffee drinks, too.